-- a) Listening to only important parts and ignoring the rest - b) Paying attention to everything the speaker says - c) Writing notes while listening - d) Asking multiple questions
+- a) Listening to only important parts and ignoring the rest - b) Paying attention to everything the speaker says - c) Writing notes while listening - d) Asking multiple questions a) Looking at your phone while listening

 10. What is an example of non-verbal listening?